-The SO is high impedance, both SI and SCLK don't care during the HOLD operation in the condition of Standard SPI; The SI and SO are high impedance, SCLK don't care during the HOLD operation in the condition of Dual SPI.
-If /CS drives high during HOLD operation, it will reset the internal logic of the device to Standby Mode.
+The SO is high impedance, both SI and SCLK don't care during the HOLD operation, if /CS drives high during HOLD operation, it will reset the internal logic of the device to Standby Mode.
 To re-start communication with chip, the /HOLD must be at high and the /CS must be at low.